Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us01/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US04 - As an HRM, I want to assign one or more skills to a collaborator." as it is necessary to implement this US in order to assign the "skills".
+* There is no dependencies of this US, however, "US04 - As an HRM, I want to assign one or more skills to a collaborator." will depend on this one as it is necessary to be implemented in order to assign the "skills".

 ### 1.5 Input and Output Data